-directors shall consist of either five or seven Directors: (i) in the of association to be adopted at the special meeting, and subject to event the size of the board consists of five directors, three shall be compliance with applicable laws and NASDAQ rules, the board nominated by Digital Grid and two shall be nominated by the of the Company shall consist of up to seven directors.
-Initially, Minority Representative, and (ii) in the event the size of the board four of the directors shall be appointed by Digital Grid, and three consists of seven directors, four of the directors shall be nominated of the directors shall be appointed by the minority representative. by Digital Grid, and three of the directors shall be nominated by the Minority Representative.
+directors shall consist of either five or seven Directors: (i) in the Articles of Association to be adopted at the special meeting, and event the size of the board consists of five directors, three shall be subject to compliance with applicable laws and NASDAQ rules, nominated by Digital Grid and two shall be nominated by the the board of the Company shall consist of up to seven directors.
+Minority Representative, and (ii) in the event the size of the board Initially, four of the directors shall be appointed by Digital Grid, consists of seven directors, four of the directors shall be nominated and three of the directors shall be appointed by the minority by Digital Grid, and three of the directors shall be nominated by the representative.
+Minority Representative.

-Pursuant to Newegg Stockholders Agreement, the board of Pursuant to the amended and restated memorandum and articles
+Pursuant to Newegg Stockholders Agreement, the board of Pursuant to the Fifth Amended and Restated Memorandum and